Two Generals' Problem: Proof

-For nondeterministic and variable-length protocols

 A non-deterministic protocol with a potentially variable message count can be compared to an edge-labeled finite tree, where each node in the tree represents an explored example up to a specified point.
 A protocol that terminates before sending any messages is represented by a tree containing only a root node.
 The edges from a node to each child are labeled with the messages sent in order to reach the child state.
 Leaf nodes represent points at which the protocol terminates.
 Suppose there exists a non-deterministic protocol P which solves the Two Generals' Problem.
 Then, by a similar argument to the one used for fixed-length deterministic protocols above, P' must also solve the Two Generals' Problem, where the tree representing P' is obtained from that for P by removing all leaf nodes and the edges leading to them.
 Since P is finite, it then follows that the protocol that terminates before sending any messages would solve the problem.
 But clearly, it does not.
-Therefore, a nondeterministic protocol that solves the problem cannot exist.
+Therefore, a non-deterministic protocol that solves the problem cannot exist.